 From an early age it was clear that Chris Harris Jr. was a natural-born athlete.
 As a student at Bixby High School, Chris earned all-state honors in both football and basketball, while also earning varsity letters in track.
 Chris’s passion and talent in football led him to a decorated career at the University of Kansas.
-Although KU is not traditionally known for their football program, Chris managed one of the most successful football careers the school had ever seen.
-Always a leader, Chris served as Team Captain his senior year, led the team to an Orange Bowl victory and earned Defensive Back of the Year honors.
-By the end of his college career, Chris has landed himself at #2 on the Kansas football all-time tackles list.
+While attending college and playing football at KU, Chris had one of the most successful football careers the school had ever seen.
+Chris served as Team Captain his senior year, led the team to an Orange Bowl victory and earned Defensive Back of the Year honors.
+By the end of his college career, Chris landed himself at #2 on the Kansas football all-time tackles list.
 In 2018 Chris was inducted into KU’s Ring of Honor.